nuclearace/CytubeBot/README.md

 4. Add required info into config.json.
 See config section.
 5. run `node index.js`

-You can make it persistant with `screen node index.js`.
-To have it restart should it crash make run.sh executable and do `[screen] sh run.sh`

 Note: If you plan on using the bot with Windows, you'll have to do more work installing node.js and npm, since some of the dependencies require compiling C and C++ code.

 Config